AI Visibility KPIs for Executive Reporting

 This guide builds that framework from scratch, starting with the metrics that matter most.

 Primary KPIs are the metrics you track every reporting period and include in every stakeholder update.
 They should be simple enough to explain in one sentence and meaningful enough to drive decisions.
-For AI visibility, there are four.
+For AI visibility, four metrics belong in the executive dashboard.

 Visibility Score